realpython/python-guide/docs/starting/which-python.rst

 pre-existing code-base, a Python 2 exclusive library, simplicity/familiarity, or, of course, you absolutely love and are inspired by Python 2.
 No harm in that.

-Check out `Can I Use Python 3? <https://caniusepython3.com/>`_ to see if any software you're depending on will block your adoption of Python 3.

 `Further Reading <http://wiki.python.org/moin/Python2orPython3>`_